stsievert/stsievert.github.io/index.md

 * [Dask-ML's page on "Hyper-parameter searches"][daskml].
 What problems arise in machine learning's hyperparameter searches, and what tools can get around those problems?

+Other software I've written without a dedicated documentation page:

+* [drawnow], a small utility to easily create animations in Python.
+It's a almost a drop-in replacement for the `drawnow` command in MATLAB.®
+* [talks], slides for talks I've given.
+* [templates].
+Like how I style slides/my CV/posters/etc?
+This might be of interest.

 [daskml]:https://ml.dask.org/hyper-parameter-search.html
 [jem-doc]:http://jemdoc.jaboc.net/